samhstn/howOldAreYou/README.md

 ###An age calculator
 This is an age calculator that I set up 3 days after finishing the JavaScript course in codecademy.

+The calculator currently takes an input of dd/mm/yyyy and outputs how old you are in Days, Months and Years.

 I feel that this is a good first project to work on to become more familiar with using Github.

 It is currently full of errors, but I will be correcting those quite soon.
 There will always be room for improvement.